One of the Most Spectacular Hidden Gems in Spain—The Perfect Weekend Trip From Madrid

 Push a bit farther, and you’ll be rewarded with a refreshing dip in the river, where cool water has settled into delightful pools.

-The easy 4-mile hike I recommend starts at the Cantocochino parking lot and takes you along the river Manzanares.
-You’ll pass the craggy peak of La Pedriza and end at La Charca Verde (The Green Pond).
+This easy 4-mile hike starts at the Cantocochino parking lot and takes you along the river Manzanares.
+You’ll pass the craggy La Pedriza peak and end at La Charca Verde (The Green Pond).

 La Charca Verde

-There’s nothing better than sunning yourself on a slab of granite, part of the river’s natural embankment, as the warmth of the rock seeps deep into your skin.
+There’s nothing better than sunning yourself on a slab of granite, part of the river’s natural embankment, as the warmth of the rock seeps deep into your bones.

 Nature day trips from Madrid are plentiful.
 This hike is in the Guadarrama mountain range.
 (Sierra de Guadarrama)